 However, family members simply on the payroll in order to extract money from the company for no obvious reason or role can constitute misconduct by the directors in the event the company later fails.
 This is quite common in husband and wife appointments as directors, where only one of them is running the company and the other is just named perhaps for income, tax or corporate governance purposes.

 Our team of experts at Francis Wilks & Jones are here to help you with any type of question or issue you may have.
 Contact one of our friendly disqualification lawyers now for your confidential consultation.
-Whatever your disqualification needs, we can show you examples of similar cases we have successfully assisted with.
+Whatever your director disqualification needs, we can show you examples of similar cases we have successfully assisted with.